imranbarbhuiya/TagScript/packages/tagscript-plugin-discord/README.md

 ## Installation

-`tagscript-plugin-discord` depends on the following packages.
+`@tagscript/plugin-discord` depends on the following packages.
 Be sure to install these along with this package!

 -   [tagscript](https://www.npmjs.com/package/tagscript)
 -   [discord.js](https://www.npmjs.com/package/discord.js)